gvwilson/thirdbit/src/fiction/iffy/1/index.md

 Jeep was leaning against a set of shelves, arms crossed and scowl firmly in place.

-"What're *you* doin' sneakin' up on me like that?" she demanded.
+"What're you doin' sneakin' up on me like that?" she demanded.
-"Aren't you supposed to be havin' lunch or somethin'?"
+"Aren't you supposed t' be havin' lunch or something?"

 His scowl deepened.
 "Finished.
 Does my da know what you're about?"